TuringGpt/Dashboard_Clone/envs/hr_talent_management/tools/interface_4/policy.md

 ## Payroll Cycle Creation

-**Use this SOP when:** HR Payroll Administrator, HR Manager, or HR Director needs to create a new payroll cycle for processing employee payments.
+**Use this SOP when:** HR Payroll Administrator, HR Manager, HR Admin, or HR Director needs to create a new payroll cycle for processing employee payments.

 **Goal:** To establish a new payroll cycle with defined start/end dates, frequency, and cutoff dates for payroll processing.